-University of Mississippi quarterback Ryan Buchanan straps on a headset that covers his eyes.
-Instantly, he sees a scene that looks like a video game.
-And it is all set from his viewpoint.
+University of Mississippi quarterback Ryan Buchanan straps on a headset that covers his eyes, and instantly, he sees a scene that looks like a video game, all set from his perspective.

-In about a minute, he runs through a handful of plays.
-He checks his receivers.
-He decodes defensive coverages.
-And he makes split-second decisions about where to throw the football.
+In about a minute, he runs through a handful of plays, checking his receivers, deciphering defensive coverages and making split-second decisions about where to throw the football.